-In a survey conducted by Accounting Today’s parent company, Arizent, 62% of leaders said their firm’s productivity declined with more staff working from home.
+In a survey conducted by Accounting Today’s parent company, Arizent, 62% of managers said their company’s productivity declined with the increase in staff working from home without using Cloud Accounting Software.
 Nevertheless, 82% of firms were “very” or “somewhat” likely to continue allowing employees to work remotely after the pandemic.

 COVID-19 has increased safety protocols and shifted client and employee expectations.
 While few firms will become entirely remote, many will find themselves creating their new version of normal– whether that’s partially remote employees, rotational remote days, or less in-person staff or client meetings.

 Firms that refuse to evolve will suffer a competitive disadvantage to those that adapt to the new circumstances and use them as an opportunity to optimize their practice.

 With the correct infrastructure, employees working remotely can be equally or even more productive.
 A cloud-based practice management software is the place to start.
 Even better if it’s made specifically for accounting firms– like TPS Cloud Axis.

 When accounting firms come to us looking for a practice management solution, one of the biggest challenges they cite is the ability to manage employees remotely.
 It’s one thing to know your employees are being productive when they’re sitting a few desks away from you, but what about when everyone is working virtually?